jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 --data-dir='/var/www/nextcloud/data'
 ```

-If we navigate now to https://cloud.x_youromain.com, we should see a warning that we are not trusted, because we have not setup the proxy configs yet.
+If we navigate now to https://cloud.x_youromain.com, we should see a warning that we are not trusted, because we have not set up the proxy configs yet.

 ## PHP config settings
-We do some changes to your config.php file.
+Edit config.php file.
 ```bash
 sudo nano /var/www/nextcloud/config/config.php
 ```